 1. Visions of Australia program overview 5

 2. About the Visions of Australia program 6

 3. About the Program grant opportunity 6

 4. Grant amount 7

-5. Grant eligibility criteria
+5. Grant eligibility criteria 7

 5.1 Who is eligible?

 5.2 Who is not eligible?
-8

-6 Eligible grant activities 8
+6 Eligible grant activities

 6.1 What activities are eligible?
-8

 6.2 What can the grant money be used for?

-6.3 What the grant money cannot be used for 9
+6.3 What the grant money cannot be used for

-7. The grant selection process 9
+7. The grant selection process

-8. The assessment criteria 9
+8. The assessment criteria

-9. The grant application process 11
+9. The grant application process

 9.1 Overview of the application process

-9.2 Completing the grant application

-9.3 Attachments to the application
+9.2 Completing the grant application 9.3 Attachments to the application

 9.4 Questions during the application process

 10. Assessment of grant applications

 10.1 Who will assess applications?

 10.2 Who will approve grants?

-11. Notification of application outcomes
+11. Notification of application outcomes 12

-12.1 The grant applications
+12. Successful grant applications 13

 12.1 The grant agreement

+12.2 How the grant will be paid

 12.3 Grant payments and GST

 12.4 Grant agreement variations

 13. Announcement of grants

 14. Delivery of grant activities

 14.1 Your responsibilities

-14.2 Office for the Arts responsibilities
+14.2 Office for the Arts responsibilities 14.3 Evaluation

-14.3 Evaluation
+14.5 Evaluation

-14.4 Acknowledgement 15

 15. Probity

 15.1 Commonwealth Child Safe Framework

 15.2 Complaints process

 15.3 Conflict of interest

+15.4 Privacy: confidentiality and protection of personal information

 15.5 Freedom of information

-16. Glossary
+16. Glossary .18

-10. Glossaly I C